TryQuiet/quiet/packages/desktop/README.md

 ## Handy tips

-To run multiple instances of Quiet for testing, run from the command line with the environment variable `DATA_DIR="<directory name>".
+To run multiple instances of Quiet for testing, run from the command line with the environment variable `DATA_DIR="<directory name>"`.

 Use lerna to install additional npm packages